 Carlos Vázquez, a pupil of Ponce, concert pianist and heir to the Ponce estate,1 was cited in a newspaper article concerning the Ponce pastiches:

-The authorship of Ponce's pastiches was known to a many guitarists prior to Carlos Várzquez's announcement of the "joke" in 1964.
-The popularity of these works eventually prompted certain editors into piracy and, via transcriptions of Segovia recordings, many pastiches were published under their alleged composers.
-Amazingly, most of these editors boldly labeled their editions as transcriptions of 18th century lute tablature.
+The authorship of Ponce's pastiches was known to many guitarists prior to Carlos Várzquez's announcement of the "joke" in 1964.
+The popularity of these works eventually prompted certain editors into piracy and, via transcriptions of Segovia recordings, some pastiches were published under their alleged composers.
+Amazingly, these editors boldly labeled their editions as transcriptions of 18th century lute tablature.

 Segovia's Kreisleresque jokes are to blame for the confusion surrounding Ponce's pastiches.
 Fortunately, Segovia, in his later years, has helped to dissipate some of the confusion by recording the Preludio under Ponce's name (RCA ARLi-0864, 1975), and by allowing his manuscript of the Suite en la mineur (Paris: Éditions Musicales Transatlantiques, 1983) to be published as a Ponce original.

 Although most performers today credit these pastiches to their rightful composer, some of the published editions are still sold under pseudonyms.
 To make matters worst, a counterfeit Ponce pastiche, Giga melancolica, exists in a Columbia edition edited by Sophocles (Two Pieces, CO-199).
 This beautiful piece is actually a transcription of the Gigue from Suite Two for Harpsichord by Jacob Froberger (1616-1667).
 Thus, the location of these works for the uninformed can prove frustrating.

 The remaining pages of this article consist of an examination of Ponce's published Baroque pastiches for guitar solo.